ReallyNeedCash - Beginner's Guide to Cash App & NetSpend

 Wondering whether payment platforms like Cash App reporting over $600 transactions will get you in trouble with the IRS?
-Continue reading through to find out.

 Do you have a side hustle?
 Do you receive payments from your customers using apps like Cash App?
 If you answered “Yes” to the above questions, you probably wondered about the message you received from your platform of choice regarding the 1099-K tax form.